We have many resources for researching the family history and genealogy of First Nations peoples, particularly those who have status.

 LAC holds copies of many newspapers published in First Nations communities.
 We are also contributing to a project to digitize Indigenous newspapers.
 These publications can help you understand what was happening in these communities from an Indigenous perspective.

-Search for newspapers and community newsletters in our Aurora catalogue.
-Try subject keywords such as:
+To search for other newspapers and community newsletters in our Aurora catalogue, try subject keywords such as:

 Some First Nation peoples have published their own histories.
 These publications can include stories that might help you better understand the experiences of your ancestors.
 They may also include information about specific individuals.
 You can search Aurora to find these publications.